chicueloarcade/es-theme-Chicuelo/README.md

 You can also update the theme within RetroPie-Setup: \
 RetroPie Setup Script >> Configuration / Tools >> esthemes

-**For an improved user experience - once the theme is active, adjust the following options within EmulationStation:**
+**Default theme options - for an improved user experience, once the theme is active, adjust the following options within EmulationStation:**

 - UI SETTINGS > CAROUSEL TRANSITIONS: NONE
 - UI SETTINGS > TRANSITION STYLE: INSTANT
 - UI SETTINGS > ON-SCREEN HELP: OFF

+**However, if you wish to enable the on-screen help change the following option:**

+- UI SETTINGS > ON-SCREEN HELP: ON

+**If you wish to enable a 'slide' effect for the logo when transitioning between systems, change the following option:**

+- UI SETTINGS > CAROUSEL TRANSITIONS: ON

 ###### [back to top](#chicuelo-emulationstation-theme)